maroontress/StyleChecker/doc/rules/AssignmentToParameter.md

 the caller's variables.
 This rule allows them to immediately notice that themselves are confused or misled.

+The diagnostic for a parameter passed _by value_ is reported when the method does as follows:

+- Assign a new value to it
+- Increment or decrement it
+- Pass it to any method as the `ref` or `out` parameter.

 ## Code fix

 The code fix is not provided.